 Human Development Index: 0.801

 Botswana is a landlocked country in the South Africa.
 While discussing facts about South Africa’s culture, we showcased the people of Botswana through an ethnic filter.
 The country after freedom was pretty much dependant due to its bad economy.
 It serves as a success story in the recent times.
 The economic turn of the country is very much attributed to diamond wealth and good governance.
 It has a population of 2 million.
-However, like Mauritius and Seychelles, Botswana also faces income inequality.
+However, like Mauritius and Seychelles, Botswana also faces income inequality; learn more about Botswana through these ten facts.

 Doing Business Rank: 66.2